bitwes/Gut/documentation/docs/Install.md

 ### Run tests through VSCode
 There is also a VSCode plugin that you can use to run tests directly from VSCode.
 You can find the plugin and related documentation [here](https://github.com/bitwes/gut-extension).

-### Run tests using a scene.
-This has not been documented for this version yet.
-It's possible, but you will only need to do this if you are trying to run tests through a deployed project.
-Which is a valid thing to do.
-Remind me if I have forgotten to fill this in.

 ## Where to next?